 Where to Stay

-If you plan to stay longer and explore other places in the province of Iloilo, here are some of the top accommodations according to Agoda users (as of August 2017).
+If you plan to stay longer and explore other places in the province of Iloilo, here are some of the top accommodations according to Agoda users, in no particular order.

 - Urban Sands Iloilo Hotel. ✅ CHECK RATES & AVAILABILITY